 *Fees are subject to change.

-Please note your registration includes only one exam attempt in which you will have until the end of the registered term to complete the components you are enrolled in.
+Please note your registration includes only one exam attempt in which you will have until the end of the registered term to complete the online prep module and challenge exam you are enrolled in.
+If you do not take the online exam on or before the specified date you may be subject to a $25 Administrative Fee if a transfer to the next term is approved.
 Additional details will be provided in your enrollment confirmation email.

 Suggested books in the CSUSB Pfau Library to review for the U.S. Constitution exam: